Therapy Focus Logo

 Our play-based therapy space

-First Focus is run from our play-based therapy clinic in Osborne Park, which includes a sensory room, gross motor gym, and simulated classroom.
+Our dedicated play-based therapy clinic in Osborne Park features a sensory room, a gross motor gym, and a simulated classroom to support a range of developmental needs.

 The program is delivered in a range of different ways to accommodate each child’s specific needs, strengths and learning styles.
 This can include individual therapy, group sessions and parent education.